-Goal 2: A safe, accessible and connected community where everyone has the opportunity to contribute and belong.
+Goal 2: A safe, accessible and connected community where everyone has the

 Objective 2.3 Active and resilient community groups and volunteers.

 Inform: To provide the public with balanced and objective information to assist them in understanding the problems, alternatives and/or solutions.